Chris Wagner: Professional

 On July 1, 2018, having left the Islanders as a free agent, Wagner signed a two-year deal worth $2.5 million with his hometown club the Boston Bruins.
 In returning home, Wagner quickly found his role in the Bruins bottom six forwards for the 2018–19 season, establishing career highs with 12 goals and 19 points in 76 regular season games.
 Adding depth to the Bruins in the post-season, Wagner recorded 2 goals in 12 games before suffering a season ending injury which rendered him unavailable to participate in the 2019 Stanley Cup Finals where the Bruins fell to the St. Louis Blues in seven games.

 On November 27, 2019, Wagner (in the final year of his contract) signed a three-year, $4.05 million contract extension with the Bruins.

 On October 9, 2021, Wagner was placed on waivers and cleared.

 Wagner was called up for the final game of the 2021–22 season in order to rest key Bruins players ahead of the playoffs.
 In his sole regular season game, Wagner registered 11 hits, winning him a spot on the roster for the upcoming playoffs.
 Wagner made his playoff debut that year in Game 3 of the Bruins first round series against the Carolina Hurricanes.

 Wagner was once again assigned to Providence at the beginning of the 2022–23 season.
 After an injury to Jake DeBrusk, Wagner was recalled to the NHL team on January 5, 2023.
 He played one game before being sent back down to the AHL, where he spent the rest of the season.

 Following five seasons within the Bruins organization, Wagner left as a free agent and was signed to a one-year, two-way contract in a returning to former club, the Colorado Avalanche, on July 1, 2023.
 During off-season training, Wagner ruptured his achilles tendon, ruling him out indefinitely into the 2023–24 season.
 He missed the first half of the season rehabilitating his injury before he was placed on waivers and re-assigned to AHL affiliate, the Colorado Eagles, upon his return to health on January 11, 2024.

 Wagner left the Avalanche organization after two seasons as a free agent.
 He opted to continue his career in the AHL, signing a two-year contract with the Springfield Thunderbirds, affiliate to the St. Louis Blues, on July 1, 2025.
+He would be named captain for the remainder of the 2025–26 season on March 11 after Matthew Peca was traded to the Syracuse Crunch.